sav-che/TL-2/Authors/Mann, Albert {std. A. Mann}.md

-> [!cite] BHL link: this entry starts at [page 276](https://www.biodiversitylibrary.org/item/104137#page/292/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 276](https://www.biodiversitylibrary.org/page/33355363) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Mann, Albert (1853-1935), American diatomologist; A. B. and A. M. Wesleyan Univ.
 1879; Episcopalian minister, 1880-1892; Dr. phil.
 München 1894; professor of biology Wesleyan Univ.
-1895-1899/1900; from 1905-1935 custodian of diatoms at USDA and the Smithsonian Institution (*A. Mann*).
+1895-1899/1900; from 1905-1935 custodian of diatoms at USDA and the Smithsonian Institution
+**Abbreviated name**: *A. Mann*

 #### Herbarium and types